sailabtest/name-based-password/README.md

   4. The output from step 3 added together: i.e. `100 + 97 + 118 + 105 + 108 + 110 + 101 + 121 = 860`
-  The output from step 4 is the code for Section 5 __Example password__
+  The output from step 4 is the code for Section 5

+__Example password__
   `'David Lindley' = '12-D-l-4-860'`
   ------

 __Handling edge cases__
   If for any reason a full name cannot satifisy the conditions to create the output, then the entire section should be skipped.
-Multiple `-` should not appear in the password.
   -----
 __Using the password__
   Once you have generated a password, to get the items from the safe you should use the predefined function: